puppetlabs/puppetdb/documentation/api/query/v4/nodes.markdown

 ## `GET /v4/nodes/<NODE>/facts/<NAME>`

 This will return facts with the given name for the given node.
-Facts from deactivated nodes aren't included in the response.
+Facts from deactivated and expired nodes aren't included in the response.

 This is a shortcut to the [`/v4/facts`][facts] endpoint.
 It behaves the same as a call to [`/v4/facts`][facts] with a query string of: